The Canadian Man Who Commands a Cult with His Gaze

 “It’s a community of striving, if not naive, followers,” he told me, describing the majority of members as older Aquarian-aged people who’ve grown up expecting the world to be filled with peace and happiness but have been left disappointed.
 “De Ruiter is maybe seen as the last hope of their generation to provide the kind of world they wanted,” he said.
 “People who want the world to be a good place and think it’s attributing to its betterment.
 But in fact are spending hours and hours of time listening to not a whole lot of insight.”

-Members have expressed disillusionment with John’s group in the past – but few have publicly come forward about it.
-“They look around and perceive to see a large happy community – and then say, ‘Oh the problem must be with me; everybody else sees the wisdom – so it’s my problem.’
+Members have expressed disillusionment with John’s group in the past—but few have publicly come forward about it.
+“They look around and perceive to see a large happy community—and then say, ‘Oh the problem must be with me; everybody else sees the wisdom—so it’s my problem.’
 Then they feel that it’s their shortcomings,” said Kent.
-“I’d say a lot of people have caught on, but they haven’t spoken publicly about what they come to realise.”
+“I’d say a lot of people have caught on, but they haven’t spoken publicly about what they come to realize.”

 Kent has also been told stories of arranged marriages to help foreign members move to Edmonton, where they become Oasis Centre volunteers.
 “I’ve heard that John will point at two people and say they should be married,” he said.
 Kent gets frequent calls from concerned family members and friends.
 “The devotion to John takes over people’s lives.
 It inhibits the ability to make rational decisions for themselves and for their loved ones.”